 - Unigram vs. Bigram metrics: do we consider the preceding context in which a sound occurs (bigram) or not (unigram)? - 2.
-Positional vs. non-positional metrics: do we consider the absolute position in the word in which a unigram or bigram occurs or not?
-The positional metrics correspond to the calculations done in Jusczyk et al. (1994) and Vitevitch and Luce (2004), while the non-positional metrics correspond to more standard implementations of n-gram models (Markov 1913, Shannon 1948).
+Absolute Positional vs. relative positional metrics: do we consider the absolute position in the word in which a unigram or bigram occurs or not?
+The absolute positional metrics correspond to the calculations done in Jusczyk et al. (1994) and Vitevitch and Luce (2004), while the relative positional metrics correspond to more standard implementations of n-gram models with word boundary symbols (Markov 1913, Shannon 1948, Bahl et al. 1983, Chen and Goodman 1999, Jurafsky and Martin 2025).